nrbbr3d-Engine/.github/profile/README.md

 This is the official GitHub organization for the **nrbbr3d Engine** – an OpenGL-based game engine written in C++.
 It features PhysX for physics simulation and Lua for modding support.

 ## What is the nrbbr3d Engine?
-The *nrbbr3d Engine* is a hobby project (for now) aimed at creating a flexible and lightweight game engine for Windows (and Linux, but only over Wine or Proton ⚠NOT NATIVE⚠).
+The *nrbbr3d Engine* is a hobby project (for now) aimed at creating a flexible and lightweight game engine for Windows (and Linux, but only over Wine or Proton ⚠**NOT NATIVE**⚠).

 ## Repositories
 - **nrbbr3d-Engine** – The main engine repository.